 1918: End of War Propels Occupational Therapy Forward

-World War I ended, and nurses were trained as “reconstruction aides” to provide occupational therapy services to veterans as they heal physically and mentally.
+WWI veterans were provided occupational therapy services from nurses trained as “reconstruction aides” as they healed physically and mentally.
 This work empowered veterans to overcome barriers they faced in their daily routines and learn new skills.
 As a result, veterans found new meaningful roles and occupations in a society that changed so much during the war.

 Future: Occupational Therapy Continues to Empower

 The future of OT is bright!
-Over the past 100 years, we have seen remarkable advances in occupational science research and occupational therapy treatment.
-We continue to be a profession that is passionate about empowering those at the margins of our society and finding new ways to think about healing and life.
-We have always been and will continue to be a justice-driven and holistic practice that centers around the desires and personal identity of the patient or client.
+Over the past 100 years, we have seen remarkable advances in occupational science research and therapy treatment.
+We continue to be a profession that is passionate about empowering those at the margins of our society.
+OTs find new ways to think about healing and life.
+We have always been and will continue to be justice-driven.
+OT is a holistic practice that centers around the patient’s or client’s desires and personal identity.
 If you are interested in exploring what OT can offer you or your family, connect with one of our amazing OT Vitalguides!

 Connect with an Occupational Therapist

-We hope you have learned something about Occupational Therapy during this month of April!
+We hope you have learned a thing or two about Occupational Therapy during this month of April!
 Connect with any of our wonderful OT VitalGuides on Vitalxchange to get support for your child to optimize their independence with their daily occupations!